-The Plan was not amended during the fiscal year ended September 30, 2013.
+The Special Act was not amended during the fiscal years ended September 30, 2016 or 2015.

-11. Plan Termination
+10. Plan Termination

 Although it has not expressed an intention to do so, the City may terminate the Plan in accordance with the provisions of the Special Act governing the Plan and the provisions of Florida Statutes §185.37.
 In the event that the Plan is terminated or contributions to the Plan are permanently discontinued, the benefits of each police officer in the Plan at such termination date would be non-forfeitable.